The orbital-driven topological phase transition and planar Hall responses in ternary tellurides Weyl semi-metals: Effect of topological phase transition in chirality mediated planar Hall transport

-Figure \ref{fig5}(b) represents the planar Hall conductivity (${\sigma}^z_{xy}$) for both TaIrTe$_4$ and TaRhTe$_4$ with the chemical potential at Fermi level (E$_f$=0 eV).
-The planar Hall conductivity enhances due to orbital driven topological phase transition from type-II (TaIrTe$_4$) to hybrid WSM in TaRhTe$_4$.
-To explore further about the dependency of Hall response on the type and nature of WP in ternary tellurides, we study planar Hall conductivity at each WP energy for both TaRhTe$_4$ and TaIrTe$_4$ as depicted in Fig.\ref{fig5}(c) and (d), respectively.
+Figure \ref{fig4}(b) represents the planar Hall conductivity (${\sigma}^z_{xy}$) for both TaIrTe$_4$ and TaRhTe$_4$ with the chemical potential at Fermi level (E$_f$=0 eV).
+The planar Hall conductivity enhances due to orbital driven topological phase transition from type-II phase of TaIrTe$_4$ to hybrid WSM phase of TaRhTe$_4$.
+To explore further about the dependency of Hall response on the type and nature of WP in ternary tellurides, we study planar Hall conductivity at each WP energy for both TaRhTe$_4$ and TaIrTe$_4$ as depicted in Fig.\ref{fig4}(c) and (d), respectively.
 In TaRhTe$_4$, W$_1$ and W$_2$ are of type-II in nature, whereas W$_3$ is of type-I. The planar Hall conductivity increases for type-II WPs compared to type-I WPs in TaRhTe$_4$.
-Planar Hall conductivity enhances almost an order of magnitude when the chemical potential E$_f$ is set at the energy of type-II WP i.e., E$_f$=E$_{W_{1,2}}$ in TaIrTe$_4$.
+Planar Hall conductivity enhances almost an order of magnitude when the chemical potential E$_f$ is set at the energy of type-II WP i.e., E$_f$=E$_{W_{1,2}}$ in {{ TaRhTe$_4$.
+The Planar Hall conductivity increases for TaIrTe$_4$ when E$_f$=E$_{W}$ as compared to $E_f=0$ indicating towards the fact that tilting of WPs causes stronger response.
+It is evident from Fig.\ref{fig4}(c) and (d) that the $d$-orbital contributes significantly in TaXTe$_4$, X=Rh, Ir when the Fermi level is set at WPs rather than at zero energy. }}

 This provides a framework for the experimental observations of enhanced planar Hall response in ternary tellurides.
 Here we also report the enhancement of planar Hall conductivity in TaRhTe$_4$ compared to TaIrTe$_4$ which is due to orbital contribution of band crossing below the Fermi level in TaRhTe$_4$ resulting in a topological phase transition.
 This augments the sensitivity of planar Hall coefficients in response to band topology thus offering a new tool for probing topological phase transitions in ternary tellurides family.
 Anisotropic nature of the effective mass is caused by the anisotropy in the band dispersion which plays significant role in determining the chiral anomaly-mediated planar Hall responses that we study below.